Iona (2015) - Boudica Silver

 Iona was released in UK cinemas in spring 2016 by Verve and is currently available on iTunes and Amazon.

-Produced by Margaret Matheson, financed by Boudica Green, BFI and Creative Scotland with Rebecca and Ian Executive Producers.
+Produced by Margaret Matheson for Boudica Green, with BFI, Creative Scotland and Boudica co-financing and Rebecca and Ian executive producers.

 Swung (2015) - Boudica Films

 Swung is a seductive and poignant drama about the secret underside of a very modern relationship.
 Swung is the debut feature film from director Colin Kennedy whose BAFTA Scotland award-winning short I Love Luci has won 13 international awards to date.

 The film is based on a script adapted by award-winning author Ewan Morrison from his internationally acclaimed novel of the same name.

 The film stars Elena Anaya (The Skin I Live In, Talk To Her), Owen McDonnell (Saving The Titanic, Made in Belfast) and Elizabeth McGovern (Once Upon A Time In America, Downtown Abbey).